biicode/docs/c++/commands/clean.rst

 .. _biiclean:

-``bii clean``: delete meta-information
+bii clean``: delete meta-information
 ------------------------------------------

-The ``bii clean`` command cleans most of biicode internal project meta-information, keeping the strictly minimum required to reconstruct everything in a subsequent command.
+``bii clean`` command cleans most of biicode internal project meta-information, keeping the  minimum required to reconstruct everything in a subsequent command.

-In theory, this command should not exist, but it is sometimes necessary, especially when new versions of biicode client are released that might have backwards incompatibilities.
+It's an all purpose command, especially useful to restore your default project settings or when upgrading to a major release.

 .. code-block:: bash

 	$ bii clean

-This has an option to delete user cache too:
+You can delete user cache too:

 .. code-block:: bash